Graylog2/documentation/pages/integrations/setup.rst

 ::

-  $ sudo yum install graylog-plugin-integrations graylog-plugin-enterprise-integrations
+  $ sudo yum install graylog-integrations-plugins graylog-enterprise-integrations-plugins

 Jar File
 ~~~~~~~~

-You can also download and install the plugin JAR files.
-See the :ref:`Plugins <installing_and_loading_plugins>` page for instructions.
+You can also download the JAR plugin files from the `Graylog Downloads <https://www.graylog.org/downloads>`_ page.

 Server Restart